 After the dough has rested long enough (it should be more pliant and easier to work with after its little nap), cut the ball of dough into four pieces.
 Put three back under the towel or plastic wrap so they don't dry out and flatten the fourth one with your palm or a rolling pin.

-Clamp the pasta roller to the edge of a table and set the machine so that its rollers are at their widest setting.
+We used my beautiful, little Imperia pasta roller (a gift from my brother a couple of years ago) for the first time!
+Clamp the pasta rollerto the edge of a table and set the machine so that its rollers are at their widest setting.
 Feed the flattened ball of dough through the rollers a few times, folding it over each time before you push it through.
 This will help further knead and smooth the dough.

 Then begin to feed the dough through on successively narrower settings until you've reached your desired thickness (for ravioli, this will probably be the machine's smallest setting since you don't want the pasta to be too thick.)

 The dough will get quite long and ribbonlike during this process.
 You may find that you need an extra set of hands to either "catch" the dough or to turn the crank while you catch it (though you can also do this by yourself, it's just a bit trickier.)